 Is it a safety issue?
 Could students fall and smash their specs doing Sirsasana?
 Impossible, as one would topple over onto one’s back, not one’s face.
 What about Sarvangasana?
 I see no way that glasses are even remotely in harm’s way.
 The only potentially risky poses are arm balances such as Bakasana.
 But if a student has no qualms about wearing glasses, why force removal?

-Besides, if glasses are considered impediments, what about bangle bracelets (that jinglejangle), dangling earrings (lying in wait to rip an earlobe), rings (ouch!), that micro jesus piece necklace that falls in your face when you’re upside down, and watches (hampering your wrist and wandering your mind)?
+Besides, if glasses are considered impediments, what about bangle bracelets (that jinglejangle), dangling earrings (lying in wait to rip an earlobe), rings (ouch!), a necklace that falls in your face when you’re upside down, and watches (hampering your wrist and wandering your mind)?

 Others propose that by removing glasses, thus blurring one’s vision, one can focus within.
 Isn’t yoga meant to develop internal focus, after all?
 Sure.
 But why is vision impairment foisted on those who use glasses?
 Why not require contact-lens users to remove their lenses?
 Why not have everyone close their eyes?
 (Indeed, everyone is requested to close their eyes in Savasana and Pranayama.)